MJingv/gogogo/dic.md

 ceo
 ---

-- we know that millions of american many of you watching have you find you weekly pay check just this is no match for the rest cost of living
+- we know that millions of american many of you watching have find you weekly paycheck just this is no match for the * rising* cost of living
 - meanwhile,many of the country's top ceo continue to collect huge bonus massive salary and more
-- the medium cooperate meter of records of list of 100 best paid ceo make record 223.2 million do in million dollars in 2022, that's up from 30.8 million dollars in 2020
+- the *median* cooperate *leader* on *equilar's* of list of 100 best paid ceo make a record 22.3 million dollars in 2022, that's up from 13.8 million dollars in 2020
-- meanwhile,the typical full time workers last year may about 53000 dollars
+- meanwhile,the typical full time workers last year may about 56,000 dollars
-- some about itself with quite depressing,let's get into it
+- some of this *stuff* though,is quite depressing,let's get into it
-- you gonna frustration growing for those focus watching who see the inflation eating their pay check,who and then they watching ceo salary jump ,this boss give themselves raise
+- you've got frustration growing for those *folks* watching who see the inflation eating up their paycheck, and then watching as ceo salary jump ,these boss give themselves raises
-- do what cause the happening recalls what's happening
+- do *workers* have any recourse here, what's happening
-- we've seen quite a lot of push back,especially not just set beh writer strick that on going
+- we're seeing quite a lot of pushback,especially *now* just *cite* the hollywood writer *strike* that's ongoing
-- a lot of writer so make the point,you know,the pay package of just 8 of top studio has they amount with they gonna pay one year with cover double the cost of everything the rest they can for and and new contract
+- a lot of writer have made the point,you know,the pay package of just 8 of top studio *heads* they amount that they get paid one year would cover double the cost of everything they're asking for in the new contract.
-- there's massive of disprrity and we gonna acturally we also be putting about this week and begin to see about google which layoff about 12,000 people early this year
+- there's massive of *disparity* and we've got actually ,they've also been *reporting* out this week in cnbc about google which layoff about 12,000 people earlier this year
-- it turns out that google ceo give himself for the bill give him 10% raise that same year
+- it turns out that google's ceo give himself or the *board* give him 10% raise that same year
-- so there's definitely a lot of push back,actually sth quote notes in the rate of support
+- so there's definitely a lot of push back,and it's actually sth *equal* our notes in the write-up of this report
-- these thing you know,the racial the typical worker makes,with the typical ceo makes continue to grow,grow ,grow and people are notice thing that they're not happy
+- they're saying you know,the *ratio* of what the typical worker makes,with the typical ceo makes continue to grow,grow ,grow and people are noticing this and they're not happy
-- no happy ,obviously we're taking about private company here,no one's been forsake a job
+- they're not happy ,obviously we're taking about private company here,no one's being *forced* to take a job anywhere.
-- is there at this point no government over set of this kind of ennacle some sort of regulation to baby, even out that x just a bit
+- but is there at this point no government over sight of this kind of *inequity* some sort of regulation to *maybe*, even out that *disparity* just a bit
-- you know for years the regulation has been going the other,we have been taken away rules and protection for some workers
+- you know, for years the regulation has been going the other ways,we have been taken away rules and protection for some workers
-- there's been a little worker ,for instance stock is a huge reason that this people don't have so much money,stock is a really big part of componsation and stock is actually taxes for less than salary for people
+- there's been a little bit of worker on the edges through,so for instance, stock is a huge reason. that this people don't have so much money,stock is a really big part of componsation and stock is actually taxes for less than salary for people
-- you know,if somebody work to get 200 million dollars salary they would pay a lot of tax on that,if they get stock for taxes are much smaller which is another ensentive for company to pay the ceo in stock
+- you know,if somebody were to get 2 million dollars salary they would pay a lot of tax on that,if they get that in stock, the taxes are much smaller which is another *incentive* for company to pay the ceo in stock
-- so we've seen someone x just to increase the panoty on stock by that which is sort of distance of company room trying to inflate the star price
+- so we've seen some *legislation* to increase the *penalty* on stock *buybacks* which would sort of distance company from trying to inflate the *stock* price
-- sth else that's just late from they're actually by the codition build and sand of introduce d a mouth ago ,specially looking at bank ceo that they would all through for the regulate to clock back any excess compensation
+- sth else on the  *legislative* *front* ,theres's actually been a  *bipartisan* *bill* in the senate introduce a couple months ago ,specially looking at bank ceo that they would *authorize* federal regulate to *claw* back any excess compensation
-- so that's real and recent by cordision development not take it all,at case in the bank fell, about as we say fell back,fell lately
+- that they got in the case that a bank fails as we say fell back,fell lately
-- let's help it ,it get some work
+- let's help it get *somewhere*
-- and the house you have ill see magt,a green to possible wake comgress's people shouldn't unstock
+- yeah and the house you have aoc,mg,*agreeing* to *pass a bill* where comgress people shouldn't *own stock*
-- cause it's a sense the system mis against the regular working people who's making 56000 but still work very hard
+- cause there's this sense that the system is *stacked* against the regular working people who's making 56,000 but still working very hard
-- we've watched ceo composition just jump through the ceiling wall,work productivity edge it up,the composition isn't keeping pay with it
+- we've watched ceo composition just jump through the ceiling ,while,work productivity *inches*  up, but their compensation isn't keeping *pace* with it
 - how do we explain that?
-- is it about great ceo
+- is it about *greedy* ceo
-- well,the conimme swoft say,they're not great,they just try to do whatever they do can get away with which is whatever human will do ,you know ,any worker tries to burn as much as they're able to get payed
+- well,*economist* will say,they're not *greedy*,they're just trying to do whatever they do can get away with which is what *any* human would do ,you know ,any worker tries to *earn* as much as they're able to get paied
-- and if they can earn much then they might go out swear
+- and if they can earn much then they might go *elsewhere*
-- but the problem that the formers will tell you that the rule has been stock against regular workers
+- but the problem ,but *reformers* will tell you is that the rule has been *stacked* against regular workers
-- you know,we're not the ones necessarily don't eating to the company who have a year of politation, that's other people
+- you know,we're not the ones necessarily *donating* to *campaigns* and who have the *ear* of *politicians*, that's other people
-- so x,just to say gap in to know that's continue to grow
+- *sobering*,through,just to see that gap and to know that's continue to grow
-- how a lot people happy ,thanks you so much
+- you can certainly see how a lot people are unhappy ,thanks you so much